"Handle With Care: Dreams Inside": The Invisible Sign All Children Carry

 Each child has specific needs

 Each child has specific needs because each child is unique.
-From the pace at which they learn all the way to how they express their ideas and feelings.
+From the pace at which they learn to how they express their ideas and feelings.
 EVERYTHING in children is very personal and unique.

 The first step, of course, is to give them our TIMEThat means staying calm when they have a tantrum.
 Or helping them manage their emotions, teaching them ways to do so, playing with them, fostering creativity, and most of all, never putting limits on their dreams.